Contents

 Although many artists were involved in creating the artworks inside the Basilica, the works of Bernini, Maderno, and Michelango stand out among the rest.

-Understanding the Floor Plan of St. Peter's Basilica
+Understanding the floor plan of St. Peter's Basilica

 Inside St. Peter's Basilica

-What's Below St. Peter's Basilica?
+What's below St. Peter's Basilica?

 Below St. Peter's Basilica lies an ancient burial site dating back to the 1st century.
 It is believed that this is also where St. Peter himself was laid to rest.
 Other than the many tombs inside, this area also holds ancient mosaics and structures from that era.